asimone/justenoughismore/README.md

 I wrote this to learn how to develop for Wordpress, the whole damn thing from scratch.
-I do a million things differently know, but so it goes.
+I'd do a million things differently know, but so it goes.

 This was my first frome scratch Wordpress theme.
 It's almost certainly not all best practices.
 Email me with bugs, etc. @ andrewsimone@gmail.com
 This is released under the GNU licence.